Privacy & Personal Data Protection Policy

 We may obtain information about your device, which includes your public IP address, browser type, and operating system where available.
 This accumulation of data is used to assist system administration.

 We may also collect information regarding your browsing activity and interests through the use of a cookie file.
 This cookie file is stored on the hard drive of your device and contains information that is transferred to your computer’s hard drive.
-We use the collection of this data to help us improve the experience of users on our Website and Service, and to deliver more personalized service with more relevant content.
+We use the collection of this data to help us improve the experience of users on our Website and Service, and to deliver a more personalized service with more relevant content.
 The collection of this data allows us to: